chrultrabook/docs/docs/exiting-developer-mode.md

 ### Exiting Developer Mode

-1. Restart your system to go to the "You are in Developer Mode" or "OS Verification is OFF" screen.
+1. Boot your system to the "You are in Developer Mode" or "OS Verification is OFF" screen.

 2. Press the `Spacebar`.
 It should bring up a prompt asking for confirmation about "Return to secure mode" or "Turning on OS Verification".